sell/flipd-auto-bumper/README.md

 4) Open and leave the tab open for it to auto bump

-#### I made this in minutes, so no need to critcize.
+#### I made this in minutes for anyone looking for a simple option.

+You can run have this running on a vps or your own pc.

-### If you would like to get the cli version, contact me for it.
+### If you would like to get the more sophisticated cli version, contact me.